npm package discovery and stats viewer.

 Cloudflare Aegis Test Wrapper

-To use these utilities, you must install the required peer dependencies into your own project's devDependencies if you have not already done so.
+To use the test utilities contained within this package, you must install the required peer dependencies into your own project's devDependencies if you have not already done so:

 pnpm add -D @axel669/aegis miniflare json5 smol-toml

-An async function to be invoked from the setup hook in your Aegis config file.
-This uses the provided configuration to create a new Miniflare instance.
+An async function to be invoked in your tests, for example from the setup hook in your Aegis config file.
+This uses the provided configuration to create a new Miniflare instance within which your tests can run.

 inputConfig can be one of:

-• A wrangler configuration file (in TOML or JSONC format)
+• A wrangler configuration file filename (in TOML or JSONC format)

 • An object with the structure of a parsed Wrangler configuration file